IntersectMBO/plutus/notes/multi-currency/multi-currency.md

     ccCurAddr            :: ByteString,
     -- ^ Address of the currency itself ccCurrentSupply      :: Int,
-    -- ^ How much of the currency has already been forged ccForge              :: Int
+    -- ^ How much of the currency has already been minted ccMint               :: Int
-    -- ^ How much we want to forge (can be negative)
+    -- ^ How much we want to mint (can be negative)
   }

 -- | Create the validator script for a `Currency`.